ssorou1/formulation-selector/README.md

 **Description**:
 The formulation-selection decision support tool (FSDS) is under development.

 As NOAA OWP builds the model-agnostic NextGen framework, the hydrologic modeling community will need to know how to optimally select model formulations and estimate parameter values across ungauged catchments.
 This problem becomes intractable when considering the unique combinations of current and future model formulations combined with the innumerable possible parameter combinations across the continent.
 To simplify the model selection problem, we apply an analytical tool that predicts hydrologic formulation performance (Bolotin et al., 2022, Liu et al., 2022) using community-generated data.
 The formulation selection decision support (FSDS) tool readily predicts how models might perform across catchments based on catchment attributes.
 This decision support tool is designed such that as the hydrologic modeling community generates more results, better decisions can be made on where formulations would be best suited.
-Here we present the baseline results on formulation selection and demonstrate how the hydrologic modeling community may participate in improving and/or using this tool.

 Other things to include: